mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `proxy_cache_lock_timeout 0s;` <br/>
 **Context:** server, location

 Sets a timeout for [`proxy_cache_lock`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_lock).
 When `proxy_cache_lock` is enabled, only one request at a time will be allowed to populate a new cache element for the same cache key.
 Other requests of the same cache element will either wait for a response to appear in the cache or the cache lock for this element to be released, up to the time set by this `proxy_cache_lock_timeout` directive.
-By default, CDN Pro enables `proxy_cache_lock` to better control the traffic to the origin servers.
-However, since locking will introduce unnecessary latency when most of the contents are not cacheable, we made `proxy_cache_lock_timeout` default to 0.
+CDN Pro turns on `proxy_cache_lock` platform wide to better control the traffic to the origin servers.
+However, since locking will introduce unnecessary latency when most of the contents are not cacheable, we make `proxy_cache_lock_timeout` default to 0.
 If you know that most of the contents are cacheable, you can set it to some higher value to reduce origin traffic.
-In the meantime, if you have a way to accurately identify uncacheable contents, use `proxy_cache_bypass` and `proxy_no_cache` to skip caching and incur the least latency possible.
+In the meantime, if you have a way to accurately identify uncacheable content, use `proxy_cache_bypass` and `proxy_no_cache` to skip caching and incur the least latency possible.

-We made a change to the open source version such that requests released upon expiration of timeout are still allowed to populate the cache element.
+We make a change to the open source version such that requests released upon expiration of lock timeout are still allowed to populate the cache element.

 ### `proxy_cache_max_stale`